 Unwanted hair is common on the upper lip, chin, cheeks, back, legs, fingers, feet and toes.

-Causes of unwanted include genetics, some medicines, hormones, polycystic ovarian syndrome (PCOS).
+Causes of unwanted hair include genetics, some medicines, hormones, and polycystic ovarian syndrome (PCOS).

 Many people try plucking.
 Most people can get used to this painful method but it won't work effectively on large areas covered with unwanted hair.
 There are several hair removal methods but most are not 100% permanent.

 Hair removal methods